 There are several treatments for skin cancer, including targeted therapy and immunotherapy.
 A patient’s melanoma diagnosis, age, location, and general health are some of the factors that should be taken into account when considering treatment options.

 The second option is immunotherapy.
-Immunotherapy uses medications that are designed to “awaken” your body’s own immune system to help fight any remaining cancer cells.
-You are eligible for immunotherapy regardless of your tumor’s BRAF status.
+Immunotherapy uses medications that are designed to “awaken” the body’s own immune system to help fight any remaining cancer cells and use the human body’s own immune system to fight cancer.
+It may be administered to patients intravenously in the chemotherapy unit of the hospital, but it is not the same as chemotherapy.
+A patient is eligible for immunotherapy regardless of a tumor’s BRAF status.